 First, the front, waiting for its scoops and thereafter the left one in place and thereafter primed.

-As mentioned above, the partition-/firewall needed to be repaired - or more precisely - totally renewed.
-The surface will be puttied with tin.
-I will thereafter use the original plate to drill all holes needed in their correct position.
-I'm thinking about publishing my sketch of the holes, for what they are used and so forth, if anyone may find that interesting?!
-(I actually published it even though no-one said so; Instrument panel, floor, parcel shelf, window frame (67, 68, 69))
+As mentioned above, the firewall around the battery needed to be repaired - or more precisely - totally renewed.
+The surface was puttied with tin.
+Long time after these pictures were taken I used the original, old cut out wall to identify and drill all holes needed in their correct position.
+The holes and their exact location (it's more holes than you can believe, some "blind") can be found in a sketch I published in the article Instrument panel, floor, parcel shelf, window frame (67, 68, 69).

 The first picture show you the new firewall from the engine side and the other one from the inside (obvious?!!).